Jordan-Crossing/Snowball-Task-Manager-/README.md

 - **Desktop**: Electron wraps the app in a native window with system webview
 - **Mobile**: Capacitor wraps the app for Android with native API access
 - **No platform-specific UI code** - one React app for everything

+### Database Layer

+The app includes a unified SQLite database layer that works seamlessly across platforms:
+- **Platform-agnostic API** - Same code works on Electron and Capacitor
+- **Automatic detection** - Detects which platform it's running on and uses the appropriate implementation
+- **GTD-inspired schema** - Support for Eisenhower Matrix (Q1-Q4) and Maslow's hierarchy
+- **Full type safety** - TypeScript interfaces for all database entities

+See [DATABASE_SETUP.md](./DATABASE_SETUP.md) for detailed information about the database schema and usage.

 ## Development